dotnet/docs/docs/spark/tutorials/get-started.md

 ---
 title: Get started with .NET for Apache Spark
-description: Discover how to run a .NET for Apache Spark app using .NET Core on Windows, MacOS, and Ubuntu. ms.date: 09/17/2020 ms.topic: tutorial ms.custom: mvc
+description: Discover how to run a .NET for Apache Spark app using .NET Core on Windows, macOS, and Ubuntu. ms.date: 09/17/2020 ms.topic: tutorial ms.custom: mvc